Changissnz/antisemitism_murder_and_manufactured_crises/README.md

 as part of liberal "not my problem, pal" profiteering.
 Yet, populism has an appeal to it.
 The appeal is de-alienation of common persons, re-unification of lands fragmented by territorial lines, perhaps even reformation, although reclaimation is the more likely path chosen simply due to material gains from kleptocratic campaigning.
-But in most cases, there is little chance for new and greater beginnings when entire branches are hacked off instead of alternatively channeling efforts into other concentrations.
+But in most cases, there is little chance for new and greater beginnings when entire branches are hacked off instead of alternatively channeled into other concentrations.
 Populist and mob organizations, alike, need representatives for the face of the power they exert behind that face.
 In theory of machines, agency shifts, agents sometimes change roles and sometimes get deposed, and these theoretical changes are valid because real-world examples can trace their principles back to these machine theoretics.
 Human identity, to a